iccir919/100-days-of-code/log.md

 **Today's Progress**: Started Life project, studied the code of Steepless

 **Thoughts:**
 Today I restart this challenge.
 I do not want to count how many times I have restarted.
 I looked up Lim Chee Aun, the creator of Steepless, the application that I am using parts of it's code for my Bay Wheels Planner application.
 Lim Chee Aun was featured on Hacker News for his Life application (https://github.com/cheeaun/life).
-Today I made a fork to help map out my own life.
+Today I made a fork of his Life project to help map out my own life.

 **Links to work:**